-Irish blessings abound, but at Christmas time the soft, kind words of our Irish ancestor hold are extra meaningful and touch our hearts in a special way.
+Irish blessings abound, but at Christmas time the soft, kind words of our Irish ancestors are extra meaningful and touch our hearts in a special way.

 These wise old words and kind sentiments are perfect for sharing with family and friends at holiday time.